-Your attendees can share superficial, non-personal information that still allows coworkers or the other session participants to get to know each other without the embarrassment of becoming closer than they want to become.
+Icebreaker questions can help participants get to know each other at a meeting, training session, or team building event.
+They can also help warm up the interaction during a remote meeting.
+Attendees can share superficial, nonpersonal information that allows other session participants to get to know each other without the embarrassment of becoming closer than they want to become.

 The Goal of Icebreakers

-You can use these questions to help participants get to know each other.
-Your participants will appreciate starting out their meeting with quiet laughter and the chance to share something about themselves in a comfortable, supportive environment.
+Icebreakers engage the group in early conversation within their individual comfort zones.
+Most participants appreciate beginning a meeting or training session with quiet laughter and the chance to share something about themselves in a comfortable, supportive environment.

 - What event do you remember most fondly from high school?